dasGringuen/assetto_corsa_gym/linux-setup-outline.md

 After checking the box, you are expected to see a list of available Proton version attached below.

-Next we will install and add a specific Proton version -- GE-Proton9-2.
+Next we will install and add a specific Proton version: **GE-Proton9-2**.

 ### **1.2 Download ProtonUp-Qt**
 ProtonQT is needed to install GE-Proton-9-2.